Anandadevnath/Shirayuki-Scrapper-API-V2/README.md

 # Shirayuki Scrapper API V2

 This JavaScript-based scraper is an extended version of the Aniwatch scraper.
-It adds support for direct embedded streaming URLs for instant playback, while also allowing you to host your own streaming URLs.
+It adds support for direct embedded streaming URLs for instant playback.

 ## Features